atlassian/react-beautiful-dnd/README.md

 `react-beautiful-dnd` supports dragging on touch devices such as mobiles and tablets.

+### Starting a drag

+A user can start a drag by:

+1. Holding their finger 👇 on an element for a small period of time 🕑 (long press); OR
+2. Moving an element beyond a small distance threshold

 ### Understanding intention: tap, force press, scroll and drag

-When a user presses their finger (or other input) on a `Draggable` we are not sure if they where intending to *tap*, *force press*, *scroll the container* or *drag*.
-As much as possible `react-beautiful-dnd` aims to ensure that a users default interaction experience remains unaffected.
+When a user presses their finger (or other input) on a `Draggable` we are not sure if they where intending to *tap*, *force press*, *scroll the container* or *drag*. **As much as possible `react-beautiful-dnd` aims to ensure that a users default interaction experience remains unaffected**.

-- A user starts a drag by holding their finger 👇 on an element for a small period of time 🕑 (long press)
+#### Tap support

-- If the user lifts their finger before the timer is finished then we release the event to the browser for it to determine whether to perform the standard tap / click action.
+If the user lifts their finger before the timer is finished then we release the event to the browser for it to determine whether to perform the standard tap / click action.
 This allows you to have a `Draggable` that is both clickable such as a anchor as well as draggable.

-- If the user moves beyond a small threshold before the drag start timer finishes then it is determined that the user was intending to scroll rather than drag and a drag will not start.
-Unfortunately by the time we know this we need to opt out of native scrolling.
-This means that a user will not be able to scroll a container / the view port if they start the drag on a `Draggable`.
-This is unfortunate but opting out of native scrolling can only be done before we know if it was a scroll or not.
-This is standard in drag and drop libraries but we wanted to call it out
+#### Opting out of native scrolling

+When the user first puts their finger down we are not sure if they were attempting to scroll.
+However, when they first put their finger down we have a one time opportunity to opt out of native scrolling.
+You cannot opt back into native scrolling or out of native scrolling from this point.
+The primary reason we need to opt out of native scrolling as the direction that a user moves an element to reorder it is often in a different direction to the movement of reordering.
+Scrolling while dragging will be supported when we add the [auto scrolling feature](https://github.com/atlassian/react-beautiful-dnd/issues/27)

+#### Force press support

+> Safari only

-- *Safari only*: if the user force presses on the element before they have moved the element (even if a drag has already started) then the drag is cancelled and the standard force press action occurs.
+If the user force presses on the element before they have moved the element (even if a drag has already started) then the drag is cancelled and the standard force press action occurs.
 For an anchor this is a website preview.

-### Style recommendations
+### Preset styles

-#### Pull to refresh
+We add the following styles to `Draggable`s by default to provide a more consistent touch dragging experience across various browsers out of the box.
+They have no visual impact.
+You are welcome to change these values or disable them for your specific use cases if you need to.

-In order to void the *pull to refresh action* and *anchor focus* on Android Chrome - you will want to add the following style to your `Draggable`:
+Avoid the *pull to refresh action* and *anchor focus* on Android Chrome

 ```css
 touch-action: none;
 ```

-#### `Draggable` anchors

-If the element you are dragging is an anchor `<a>` there are a few additional steps we recommend that you take.

 A long press on anchors usually pops a content menu that has options for the link such as 'Open in new tab'.
-Because long press is used to start a drag you will need to opt out of this behavior using this css:
+Because long press is used to start a drag we need to opt out of this behavior

 ```css
 -webkit-touch-callout: none;
 ```

 Webkit based browsers add a grey overlay to anchors when they are active.
-We recommend that you remove this tap overlay as it is confusing for users. [more information](https://css-tricks.com/snippets/css/remove-gray-highlight-when-tapping-links-in-mobile-safari/).
+We remove this tap overlay as it is confusing for users. [more information](https://css-tricks.com/snippets/css/remove-gray-highlight-when-tapping-links-in-mobile-safari/).

 ```css
 -webkit-tap-highlight-color: rgba(0,0,0,0);
 ```

 ### Vibration

+> This is merely a suggestion - it is up to you to add this if you want this behavior.

 If you like you could also trigger a [vibration event](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API) when the user picks up a `Draggable`.
 This can provide tactile feedback that the user is doing something.
 It currently is only supported in Chrome on Android.